DNA Ternary Full Adder: Introduction

-The DNA strand displacement reaction (SDR) plays a crucial role in DNA computing due to its unique properties.
+The toehold-mediated strand displacement (TMSD) plays a crucial role in DNA computing due to its unique properties.
 Firstly, it operates spontaneously and stably at room temperature without requiring enzymes \cite{liu2017regulating,oishi2018comparative}.
-Secondly, SDR demonstrates precise sequence orthogonality, enabling specific interactions among different sequences.
+Secondly, TMSD demonstrates precise sequence orthogonality, enabling specific interactions among different sequences.
 This characteristic is essential for constructing complex computational networks, thereby significantly enhancing computational accuracy and reliability \cite{lv2021biocomputing,wang2023parallel}.
-By leveraging SDR technology, researchers have successfully created a range of molecular computing devices \cite{elbaz2010dna, orbach2014full, liu2020cross, lv2023dna, wang2020implementing, weng2022cooperative, wu2024plug}.
+By leveraging TMSD technology, researchers have successfully created a range of molecular computing devices \cite{seelig2006enzyme, elbaz2010dna, orbach2014full, liu2020cross, lv2023dna, wang2020implementing, weng2022cooperative, wu2024plug}.
 Among them, the “seesaw” gates introduced by Qian and Winfree were the first to realize large-scale digital circuits\cite{qian2011scaling} and neural networks\cite{qian2011neural}, and are now regarded as the cornerstone of scalable strand-displacement logic.
-Subsequently, DNA tile-based computing \cite{tandon2020demonstration, evans2017physical, woods2019diverse, sarraf2023modular} and DNA-origami logic circuits \cite{amir2014universal, chatterjee2017spatially, bui2018localized, li2025programming} have further spatialized and structured computational units, expanding the design dimensions.
-In addition, studies have focused on suppressing leakage during strand-displacement reactions \cite{song2018improving}.
+Meanwhile, DNA tile-based computing \cite{evans2017physical, woods2019diverse, sarraf2023modular} and TMSD circuits on top of DNA origami \cite{amir2014universal, chatterjee2017spatially, bui2018localized, li2025programming} have further spatialized and structured computational units, expanding the design dimensions.
+In addition, some studies have focused on optimizing the TMSD reaction process, including suppressing leakage \cite{song2018improving}, enhancing signal output \cite{turberfield2003dna, zhang2007engineering}, and tuning reaction kinetics \cite{zhang2009control}.
 These advances provide important theoretical support for the field of DNA computing.
-Among the various molecular computing devices, the prominence of addition operations is particularly pronounced.
-Addition serves as the cornerstone of a myriad of digital arithmetic operations, including magnitude comparison \cite{mehra20132}, multiplication \cite{imana2017fast,navi2009two}, and subtraction \cite {kouretas2012low}.
-Furthermore, it constitutes a core component of arithmetic modules within digital microprocessors \cite{aguirre2010cmos}, where its performance directly dictates the overall efficiency of the computing system.
-Consequently, the DNA adder, which exemplifies the construction of fundamental arithmetic operations from DNA logic gates, demonstrates SDR's profound potential for implementing intricate logical functions at the molecular level, thereby establishing a foundation for DNA computing models for more sophisticated tasks \cite{tang2025localized}.